In this article, we will review Cuisinart CJE-1000 Die-Cast Juice Extractor. This 1000 Watts centrifugal juicer is developed and built by Cuisinart.

 You may not like:

 - Plastic hinges.
 Some users find that plastic hinges that secure the top of the juicer look weak and easy to break if not careful.

 - Too many parts.
-For some people, the number of parts is more than they would want to, but it is no different than the rest of the competition.
-This complaint is not really about this specific juicer, but the whole category.
+The number of parts is more than they would want to, but it is no different from the competition.
+This complaint is not really about this specific juicer but the whole category.

 Some of the direct competition to the Cuisinart CJE-1000 are:

 BLACK+DECKER JE2200B 400-Watt Fruit vs. Cuisinart CJE-1000 Die-Cast Juice Extractor

 This appliance is somewhat smaller than the Cuisinart CJE-1000.
 Along with lower prices and brand names, this is the only advantage it has over it.